MatthijsKamstra/haxejs/haxejs/about.md

 ![Haxe logo](../img/haxe_javascript_logos.png)

 Javascript is **one** of the targets you can use when you work with [Haxe](http://haxe.org/).
-And JavaScript is becoming one of the most powerful and [popular](https://github.com/blog/2047-language-trends-on-github) language you can learn.
+And JavaScript is becoming one of the most powerful and [popular](https://github.com/blog/2047-language-trends-on-github) languages you can learn.

 ![](https://cloud.githubusercontent.com/assets/2623954/9098640/f15e22b4-3b7f-11e5-9496-12b6d811f0ea.jpg)